certbot/certbot/README.md

 ## Pinning and hostname verification

-Like Chrome (and soon Firefox) we want to encourage pinning to a trusted root or intermediate rather than a leaf cert, to minimize spurious pinning failures when hosts rotate keys.
+Like Chrome and Firefox we want to encourage pinning to a trusted root or intermediate rather than a leaf cert, to minimize spurious pinning failures when hosts rotate keys.

 The other option is to automatically pin leaf certs as observed in the wild.
 This would be one solution to the hostname verification and self-signed certificate problem.
 However, it is a non-starter.
 Even if we expect mail operators to auto-update configuration on a daily basis, this approach cannot add new certs until they are observed in the wild.
 That means that any time an operator rotates keys on a mail server, there would be a significant window of time in which the new keys would be rejected.